victorgarciaesgi/vuex-typed-modules/README.md

     count: 1,
   },
   actions: {
     // Due to limitions of Typescript, I can't provide typings for infered mutations and getters inside the same object.
-It would make an infinite loop (I tried).
+    // It would make an infinite loop (I tried).
-    // For dynamic object you can fallback on "commit" "dispatch" and "getters" exemple({ state, commit, dispatch, getters }, param: string) {
+    // For dynamic module you can fallback on "commit" "dispatch" and "getters" exemple({ state, commit, dispatch, getters }, param: string) {
       // ...
     },